 For a fun, car-free road riding experience, bike highway 66 from Elbow Falls to Forget-me-not Pond when the winter gate is closed (December 1-May 14).
-The first two kilometres climb gently to Beaver Flats Campground, but after that, there’s a big climb to Rainy Summit.
-Enjoy the view, then coast downhill to Cobble Flats.
-Forget-me-not Pond is not much further and makes a pleasant picnic spot.
+If biking with little kids, Beaver Flats Campground is an easy ride.

-Highway 66 from Elbow Falls to Forget-me-not Pond at a Glance
+Highway 66 from Elbow Falls to Forget-me-not Pond Route Description

 0 km Elbow Falls